 In addition to a baseline model, we fit 7 candidate models that included the influence of planting composition (temporal priority effects) and climate (SPEI) on estimated transition probabilities.
 Temporal priority was defined as a 1/0 indicator variable of whether indicator species of a given state were a component of the seeded species mixture.
 We considered SPEI values generated from 1-, 2-, and 3-year cumulative drought stress indices.
 AIC scores were used to compare the relative fit of all potential candidate models.
 We selected the model with the lowest AIC score as our best fit model.

 All analyses were conducted in R version 3.06 (R Development Core Team).
-Figures were generated using “ggplot2” (Wickham 2016).
 SPEI calculations were performed with “SPEI” (Beguirea and Vicente-Serrano 2017).
 Clustering and diagnostics were generated using “cluster” (Maechler et al. 2019) and “nbclust” (Charrad et al. 2014).
 Community analyses were performed using “vegan” (Oksanen et al. 2019).
 Multistate model fitting and model selection was performed using the “msm” package.
 (Jackson 2011)

 Results